 - Set the “Thanks Page” setting to point to the page you want them to go to after they sign up.
 Place the

 - Click on the “Record Form” tab and set the “Participant Record Page” setting to point to the page where you want them to go to edit their record.
 Put the

 Setting Up the List Page and Detail Page

 When someone visits the site, you can show them a list of all the people who have signed up.
-Each name on the list can be clicked to take the user to a detail page showing all the public information in their record.
+Each name on the list can be clicked to take the user to a detail page (Single Record Page) showing all the public information in their record.
 This is how to set that up.

 [pdb_list]shortcode on the page where you want the list of participants to go.

-- On the page where you want the record detail to show, place the “[pdb_single]” shortcode.
+[pdb_single]shortcode.
 This page won’t show anything unless it is visited using a link with the ID of the record to show in it.